Europa School in English

 Because the Europa School has a specific and unique education concept, its catchment area is the whole of Amsterdam.
 We want the parents of children who attend our school to have consciously chosen for and embraced our educational concept, even if they do not live in the immediate vicinity of the school.
 In practice, about two-thirds of the pupils of the Europa School live in Amsterdam Zuid, or in the immediately adjacent neighbourhoods; a third come from further afield.

 Amsterdam has a central placement system which the Europa School is part of.
-Once a child is approaching two years old, the Amsterdam municipality will contact the parents and ask them to register their child in the school placement system.
+Once a child is approaching three years old, the Amsterdam municipality will contact the parents and ask them to register their child in the school placement system.
 At the same time, the parents are provided with a list of schools whose catchment area they live within.
 Parents are not obliged to choose a school from that list, but often have some degree of priority at those schools.
 Essentially, parents can choose from any primary school in Amsterdam - but the chances of getting their child a place at certain schools will be higher than at others.
 Parents are required to state their preferred choice of school and are advised to list as many schools as is reasonably possible.

 The Europa School has a different priority system to that adopted by many of the other Amsterdam schools.
 We give priority to those children whose parents have named the Europa School as their preferred school, over children who simply happen to live within our post-code catchment area.
 In principle, we give priority to children who have the Europa School as their preferred school and who live within the post-code catchment area.
 We then give places to children who live outside the catchment area but whose parents have named the Europa School as their preferred choice.
 This usually results in the vast majority of children who have the Europa School as their preferred choice being given a place at the school.

 - You attend an information morning for parents at the school.
 The dates for these events can be found on the school website.
 You can register to attend one of these mornings with the school secretary.

 - You receive a school registration form from the municipality.